 Very much like outsourcing specialist work to another firm, crowdsourcing has the potential to help field service businesses connect and help themselves and their customers find success.

 The field service industry has witnessed a huge jump in crowd servicing in recent years and it’s that sort of comradery of support that can help multiple businesses to thrive, rather than compete or struggle when going it alone.
 Field service management software has specialised technology which enables skilled engineers to come in contact with customers directly.

 It’s undeniable that automation has disrupted the service industry and the technology that’s accessible through job management software solutions, like Commusoft, has changed the work/life balance for many companies for the better, in all sorts of ways.

-Whether it’s how your support representatives interact with customers on a daily basis or even how customers can request and pay for the jobs they require, field service automation has also opened up new doors.
+Whether it’s how your support representatives or tradespeople interact with customers on a daily basis or even how customers can request and pay for the jobs they require, field service automation has also opened up new doors.

 It’s easier than ever to collect and manage data, too.
 This means your business will always be able to benefit from agile task management and an empowered, efficient workforce.

 It may seem small, but to help with all the above, we’d highly recommend exploring The Customer Communication Toolkit.
 With it, you can access 10+ templates that will take the guesswork out of writing the emails and SMS messages you need to send every day.

 From invoices, service reminders, to certificate emails and more, combine these templates with automation software to send concise, precise, and effective comms that get results.